spapas/spapas.github.io/content/django-cbv-tutorial.rst

 calls the initial one which will return a response object, modify the response if needed and then return that.
 This is how login_required_ works.
-Notice that by using decorators you can change things before and after the original view runs but you can't do anything about the way the view works.
+Notice that by using decorators you can change things before and after the original view runs but you can't do anything about the way the original view works.

-For the second one you must
-write your function view in a way which allows it to be reused, for example instead of hard-coding the template name allow it to be passed by a parameter or instead of using a specific form class for a form make it configurable through a parameter.
+For the second one (adding extra view parameters) you must write your function view in a way which allows it to be reused, for example instead of hard-coding the template name allow it to be passed as a parameter or instead of using a specific form class for a form make it configurable through a parameter.
 Then, when you add this function to your urls you will pass different parameters depending on how you want to configure your view.
-Using this method you can override the original function behavior however there's a limit to the number of parameters you can allow your function views to hava and notice that these function views cannot be further overrided.
+Using this method you can override the original function behaviour however there's a limit to the number of parameters you can allow your function views to have and notice that these function views cannot be further overridden.
+The login_ authentication view (which is now deprecated in favour of a CBV one) is using this technique, for example you can pass it the template name that will be used, a custom authentication form etc.

 It should be obvious that both these methods have severe limitations and do not allow you to be as DRY as you should be.
-Using the wrapped views you can't actually change the functionality of the original view (since that original function needs to be called) but only do things before and after calling it.
+When using the wrapped views you can't actually change the functionality of the original view (since that original function needs to be called) but only do things before and after calling it.
 Also, using the parameters will lead to spaghetti code with multiple if / else conditions in order